The Link Between Familial Hypercholesterolemia and Heart Disease

 - Reduced Blood Flow: When blood flow is restricted due to narrowed arteries, the heart doesn’t get the oxygen and nutrients it needs to function properly.
 This can lead to chest pain (angina) and, eventually, a heart attack if the blood supply to part of the heart is completely blocked.

-- Early Onset of Heart Disease: Because people with FH are born with high cholesterol, this plaque buildup can begin in childhood or adolescence.
-Many individuals with untreated FH develop cardiovascular disease in their 30s or 40s—decades earlier than people without the condition.
+Because people with FH are born with high cholesterol, this plaque buildup can begin in childhood or adolescence.
+While many individuals with untreated heterozygous FH (HeFH) develop cardiovascular disease in their 30s or 40s, this is not universal.
+Risk varies depending on lifestyle, additional health factors, and the type of FH.
+For example, individuals with homozygous FH (HoFH)—a rarer and more severe form of the condition—can experience cardiovascular events much earlier, often in childhood or adolescence.

 Early Diagnosis: Why It’s Critical